 - Prof. Dr. Ivan Lefkovits, «Lessons on migration from my experience as a holocaust survivor» (abstract)

 - Prof. Dr. Ewa Björling, «How has Swedish migration policy changed?» (abstract)

 Participants had the opportunity to engage with one another, to share actively their point of view in the discussion and to offer new ideas.
 Discussion groups could be chosen freely and switched as desired.

 After the discussion groups a panel of renowned academics, business people and policymakers will share their visions in regard to migration.
 Panel members include Michael Ambühl, Christian Dustmann, Sanja Damjanović and Hans-Rudolf Schurter.

 The event was conclude with a presentation of awards to the three best contributions to the Autumn Academy.

 At the end, there have benn an opportunity to take part in an excursion, including dinner, to Mount Titlis.

 Tuesdasy, October 16, 2018

-The half-day Workshop, conducted in English, constitutes the second element of the ENGELBERG DIALOGUES.
-The number of participants is limited to the 20 attendees of the Autumn Academy and to 40 separately invited academics, businesspeople and policymakers.
+The half-day Workshop, conducted in English, constitutes the second element of the «ENGELBERG DIALOGUES 2018».
+The number of participants was limited to the 20 attendees of the Autumn Academy and to 40 separately invited academics, businesspeople and policymakers.